Neck Pain FAQ

 Neck pain diagnosis typically occurs after both a physical examination, as well as medical image testing.
 Your physician will likely order an X-ray or MRI to get a view of your spinal alignment, check on vertebrae and discs, and check for bone spurs or arthritis.
 Likewise, an examination of your medical history allows your doctor to form a diagnosis.

 During whiplash, the neck rapidly rushes forward and then snaps backward, motions known as hyperextension and hyperflexion.
-This causes the soft tissue of the neck to stretch and tear; when the muscles and tendons are damaged it is known as a neck strain, and when the ligaments are torn it is known as a neck sprain.
+This causes the soft tissue of the neck to stretch and tear; when the neck muscles and tendons are damaged it is known as a neck strain, and when the ligaments are torn it is known as a neck sprain.

 Whiplash injuries not only affect the soft tissue, but they can also violently force the facet joints that connect the cervical vertebrae to become misaligned.
 This injury can cause cervical discs to herniate, allowing their jelly-like nucleus to leak into the spinal column.
 A herniated disc from whiplash can irritate spinal nerves and cause pain, burning sensations, and numbness.